Robina Hope Mukisa

 Hope Robina Mukisa (born 4 September 1991) is a Ugandan female legislator and politician.
 She is the district woman representative for Namayingo District in the Parliament of Uganda.
 She joined Parliament in 2016 on the National Resistance Movement party (NRM) ticket, the party in political leadership in Uganda under the chairmanship of Yoweri Kaguta Museveni, the president of the Republic of Uganda.

-Education
+Early life and education

-Mukisa attended St. Michael High School Mukono where she sat her Uganda Advanced Certificate of Education (UACE) in 2010.
+Mukisa was born on 4 September 1991.
+She attended St. Michael High School Mukono where she sat her Uganda Advanced Certificate of Education (UACE) in 2010.
 She thereafter attended Makerere University and graduated with a bachelor's degree in commerce (BCOM) in 2016.